appfair/appfair.org/src/content/docs/docs/deploying.md

 The Google Play Store is the dominant channel for Android worldwide, outside mainland China.
 App Fair releases appear there under the App Fair Project's developer account.

-### The App Fair catalog {#channel-catalog}

-[**appfair.net**](https://appfair.net) is the App Fair's own catalog.
-It is a static site that is regenerated hourly.
-A [GitHub Actions job](https://github.com/appfair/appfair.net/blob/main/.github/workflows/aggregate.yml) walks the [`appfair`](https://github.com/appfair) organization, finds each fork, downloads the latest release's `appindex.json` from each, merges them into a single index, and rebuilds the site.

-Several properties follow from this design:

-- There is no separate "submit to the catalog" step.
-Once the fork exists and has a release with an `appindex.json` asset (which the build pipeline generates automatically), the app appears on the next aggregator run.
-- The catalog is always in sync with the latest release.
-A version bump and a released tag are sufficient to update the catalog within an hour.
-- Catalog metadata is sourced from the `fastlane/` directories.
-Titles, descriptions, screenshots, and supported locales come from the same content that ships to the App Store and Play Store.
-There is a single source of truth.

-The full pipeline is documented in the [appfair.net README](https://github.com/appfair/appfair.net#how-it-works).

-### The App Fair app {#channel-app-fair-app}

-The App Fair also ships its own dual-platform App Fair app, which allows users to browse, install, and update App Fair apps from a single application.
-It is available for Android today.
-Distribution within the European Union for iOS is planned, subject to regulatory roll-out.

 ### Future channels {#channel-future}

 The same `appindex.json` and signed binaries support distribution through F-Droid, AltStore, and other alternative app stores.
 Expansion into these channels is on the project roadmap.